yadu247/responsive-survival-game/README.md

-This is just a simple game which can be played in all devices.
+A simple game which can be played in any devices.
 Hold as long as you can without hitting the objects.